dbettend8-sudo/02.dyi_data_collector/README.md

 <img src="prints/Captura_03.png" alt="Pic" width="45%"/>

 #### Clean and customize
 - Delete any dummy rows from `Expenses` and `Income` (keep the header row).
 Also review categories in `ExpensesTypes` and `IncomeTypes` and edit to fit your needs.
-This will appear in a dropdown list on th final App.
+The categories you chose here are going to be the ones availble on th final App so chosse wisely

 | ![First](prints/Captura_1004.png) | ![Second](prints/Captura_1005.png) |
 |----------------------------------|-----------------------------------|